-- i.
-Require regulators to map network investment intentions; - ii.
-Require public authorities to seek investors in under-served areas; - iii.
+- iii.
 Require network access remedies to directly support competitive infrastructure deployment wherever feasible; - iv.
 Provide retail choices already available to end-users; - v.
 Promote co-investment and wholesale-only business models facilitating deployment in suburban and rural areas.

 Compared to the 2010 DAE strategy, the Gigabit Society strategy of 2016 more clearly identified mapping as a key tool insofar it endows public authorities at all levels of government greater with a more precise knowledge of market failures and connectivity gaps, thereby supporting decision making of targeted public initiatives.